htcondor/htcondor/docs/grid-computing/grid-universe.rst

 to communicate with Azure.

 You can also set up a service account in Azure for HTCondor to use.
-This lets you limit the level of acccess HTCondor has to your Azure account.
+This lets you limit the level of access HTCondor has to your Azure account.
 Instructions for creating a service account can be found here:
 `http://research.cs.wisc.edu/htcondor/gahp/AzureGAHPSetup.docx <http://research.cs.wisc.edu/htcondor/gahp/AzureGAHPSetup.docx>`_.